zhiyuanhubj/Long_form_VideoQA/README.md

 You can download the video features directly from our online drive: [Download from Google Drive](https://drive.google.com/drive/folders/1T22ixENJvTn6wrARj8KX5dr6hYsPB9D6?usp=drive_link)

 ## Training
 With your environment set up and data ready, you can start training the model.
-To begin training, run the `egoqa_gsmt.sh` shell script located in the `shells\` directory.
+To begin training, run the `egoqa_gsmt.sh` shell script located in the `shells\train` directory.
 ```
-./shells/egoqa_gsmt.sh
+./shells/train/egoqa_gsmt.sh
 ```
 Alternatively, input the command below on the terminal to start training.
 ```